leandrob13/Electronic-Ruminations/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1.md

 - Modulate the main oscillator mix with the LFO.
 - Subharmonic oscillators arpeggiator with clock adjustment.

 The arpeggiator is a separate implementation from the native NTS-1 arpeggiator.
-In the current version 1.0.0, the only pattern available is `down` and it only affects the suboscillators.
+In the current version 1.1-0, there are only two patterns available which only affect the suboscillators: `down` and `up-down`.
 This means that if you hold a note, the main oscillator will stay on it while both suboscillators will cycle from the 2nd through the 7th subharmonic.
 Having separate arpeggiators allows you to play with interesting rhythm patterns.

 ### Parameters